-The marks for your assignments and examinations should be available to you approximately 5 to 7 days.
+The marks for your assignments and examinations should be available to you approximately 7 to 8 days after you upload your assignment.
 Unofficial final grades should be available 4 to 5 days after Athabasca University receives the marks for your last assignment or examination.
+Timelines for all services are available on our Service Standards page.